 Program Notes: In addition to the general college curricular admission requirements, those interested in entering the Early Childhood Education - Advanced Career Studies Certificate should hold the Early Childhood Education Career Studies Certificate or be approved by the program head.
 A personal interview with the program head is recommended.
-Students must attain a grade of "C" or higher in all courses with CHD, HLT, and PSY prefixes.
+Students must attain a grade of "C" or higher in all courses with CHD and PSY prefixes.

-LEC.
+COURSE TITLE LEC.
+HRS.
 LAB.
+HRS.
 CRS.

-COURSE TITLE HRS.
-HRS.
 CRE.

-CHD 118 Language Arts for Young Children 2 2 3

-CHD 146 Math, Science, and Social Studies for Children or 2 2 3

-CHD 210 Introduction to Exceptional Children 3 0 3

-PSY 235 Child Psychology 3 0 3
+CHD 118 Language Arts for Young Children 2 2 3 CHD 146 Math, Science, and Social Studies for Children 2 2 3 CHD 210 Introduction to Exceptional Children 3 0 3 PSY 235 Child Psychology TOTAL 3 10 0 4 3 12

-TOTAL 10 4 12